morphy76/ggraph/RUNTIME_REVIEW.md

 11. 🟢 Add logging support
 12. 🟢 Add metrics/observability hooks
-13. 🟢 Consider worker pool for node execution (if performance becomes an issue)
-14. 🔵 Refactor to options pattern for configuration
+13. 🔵 Refactor to options pattern for configuration (partially done with RuntimeOptions)
-15. 🟢 Extract magic numbers to constants
+14. 🟢 Extract magic numbers to constants

 ### Nice to Have: